 Mooncake festival is celebrated on the 15th day of the eighth moon by the Chinese community.
 It is observed to honour the overthrow of the Mongols by the revolutionary leaders.
 The leaders used to send secret messages in mooncakes to call people to revolt.
 On the mooncake night, small children walk with paper lanterns all the way through the streets.

-Celebrated thrice in a year, the birthday of Kuan Yin, the Goddess of Mercy falls on the 19th day of the ninth lunar month.
-The devotees visit the Kuan Yin Temple on the Pitt Street.
+Celebrated thrice in a year, the birthday of Kuan Yin, the Goddess of Mercy, falls on the 19th day of the ninth lunar month.
+The devotees visit the Kuan Yin Temple on Pitt Street.
 There is a Chinese puppet theatre performed outside the temple.

 The Thai water festival, Loy Krathong is celebrated by lighting candles, placing them on Krathong and floating them (lotuses) on the sea.
 Krathong is a leaf-cup made traditionally of banana leaves.
-Before allowing the lotuses into the sea a wish is made and it is believed that the further the lotuses float, the more is the chance of the wish getting fulfilled.
+Before allowing the lotuses into the sea, a wish is made, and it is believed that the further the lotuses float, the more is the chance of the wish getting fulfilled.
 Nowadays, the lotuses are made of crepe paper and are drifted on the Styrofoam.
-At around 8 o'clock in the evening, there is a small procession that starts from the Siamese temple and ends up at the Gurney Drive, to allow the Krathong to float.
+At around 8 o'clock in the evening, a small procession starts from the Siamese temple and ends up at the Gurney Drive to allow the Krathong to float.

 Hari Raya Aidilfitri is the end Ramadhan.
-Special prayers are held in the mosque and Muslims break their one month long fast on this day.
-Lemang, traditional food made of glutinous rice and cooled in bamboo stems is served to everyone during this time.
+Special prayers are held in the mosque, and Muslims break their one month long fast on this day.
+Lemang, traditional food made of glutinous rice and cooled in bamboo stems, is served to everyone.
 The doors of the houses are open to all the well-wishers.
 Muslims pay visits to their relatives and friends during this time.

-25th December, Christmas, the birth of Jesus Christ is a National Holiday in Malaysia.
+25th December, Christmas, the birth of Jesus Christ, is a National Holiday in Malaysia.
 It is a joyful occasion enjoyed by all the Christians all over Penang.
 Prayers and masses start around midnight on Christmas Eve.
-Also, sometimes short plays, on the birth of Jesus Christ are performed inside the church.
-Streets are decorated with lights.
+Also, sometimes short plays on the birth of Jesus Christ are performed inside the church.
+The streets are decorated with lights.
 It is a day for sharing for most of the Malaysians.